Faculty and Staff

 View Bio

-Mrs. Patten received her bachelor of arts in music from Brigham Young University-Idaho.
-While raising her young children, she realized she loved working with kids.
+Mrs. Natalie Patten received her Bachelor of Arts in music from Brigham Young University-Idaho.
+While raising her young children, she realized she loved working with kids and began to pursue acquiring her teaching certificate.

 Mrs. Patten loves spending as much time as possible with her little family.
 She also enjoys reading when given the chance.
 Mrs. Patten lives on a small farm where she gardens, cooks, and bakes as many things from scratch as possible.